chaoss/augur/docs/source/index.rst

 - This helps you see a project’s focus, update patterns, and stability.
 - In other words, you can tell how often big changes happen and whether the project works in a steady, predictable way.

-Augur calculates many other metrics, which you can see in the full list `here <https://chaoss.community/metrics/>`_.
+Augur calculates many other metrics, which you can see in the `full list <https://chaoss.community/metrics/>`_.

 Who develops Augur
 -----------------